Softmotions/ejdb/src/jql/README.md

 ```
 Matching algorithms for arrays and maps are different:

-* Array elements are fully matched from start to end.
+* Array elements are matched from start to end.
 In equal arrays
   all values at the same index should be equal.
 * Object maps matching consists of the following steps:
   * Lexicographically sort object keys in both maps.